 Option #1 – The Long Way – You can start your walk from Esperanza Beach or Playa Grande, it’s a long walk but well worth it and very scenic.
 On high tide the walk is harder, do at your own risk, there are no lifeguards around so practice common sense.
 If something does not feel safe to do, then don’t do it.

 Option #2 – Easier and Short Route – If you’re driving from Esperanza head west on Rt.
 996. At the end of the road, make a left towards La Hueca on Rt.
 201. Follow the road, watch for Kilometer sign 7.0.
-Right before you Gallery Galleon you’ll see a little dirt road leading to Playa Negra.
+Soon you’ll get to the sign “Playa Negra”.
 There’s enough space for about 2 cars right at the entry.
-The dirt road leading to Playa Negra is actually a quebrada (stream), in rain season or during times of rain, there will be water on the way and you’ll have to walk around the sides, so be sure to wear adequate foot wear.
+The dirt road leading to Playa Negra is actually a quebrada (stream).
+During rainy season or when it rains, there may be water on the way and you’ll have to walk around the sides, be sure to wear adequate footwear.
 See picture below for spotting the entrance.